systemicwins/infra/README.md

     includeRemoteData: true
   });

   // 3.
-Transform and import to SuiteCRM for (const customer of customers) {
+Transform and import to Firebase CRM for (const customer of customers) {
     await suiteCRM.createContact({
       first_name: customer.firstName,